binkley/homebrewery-files/witch.md

   You will pay the cost later, but right now your goals are all that matter.

 - **Enthrall** <br>
+  You catch their attention and hold it fast; a story, a look, or a song makes the world fall away for them.

 - **Speak with Plants** <br>
+  Whisper to leaves and roots; the green things of the world murmur back, gossiping about what they&rsquo;ve seen.

 - **Phantasmal Force** <br>
   A hallucination so real it can hurt.
 Fear, shame, fire, or memory might be what the target conjures.

 - **Phantasmal Killer** <br>
+  You unearth the deepest terror in a creature&rsquo;s mind, and give it shape so it stalks them from within.

+\page

 - **Polymorph** <br>
   You take the form of another creature for a time with your mind and their body.